neondatabase/website/content/docs/import/import-from-postgres.md

 - You can load data using the `psql` utility, but it only supports plain-text SQL dumps, which should only be considered for small datasets or specific use cases.
 To create a plain-text SQL dump with `pg_dump` utility, leave out the `-F` format option.
 Plain-text SQL is the default output format.
 - `pg_dumpall` is not supported.
 - `pg_dump` with the `-C, --create` option is not supported.
-- Some PostgreSQL features that require access to the local file system are not supported by Neon.
-For example, tablespaces and large objects are not supported.
-Please take this into account when importing a database into to Neon.
-For custom-format archive files, you can specify the `--no-tablespaces` option with `pg_restore`.
-To exclude large objects from your dump, use the `--no-blobs` option with `pg_dump`.
+- Some PostgreSQL features, such as tablespaces and large objects, that require access to the local file system are not supported by Neon.
+To exclude selecting tablespaces, specify the `--no-tablespaces` option with `pg_restore`.
+To exclude large objects, specify the `--no-blobs` option with `pg_dump`.
-- You can import individual tables from a custom-format database dump using the `-t <table_name>` option with `pg_restore`.
-Individual tables can also be imported from a CSV file.
-See [Import from CSV](/docs/import/import-from-csv).

 ## Reference